HardlyDifficult/Tutorials/Chapter3.md

 Additionally, this simplistic algorithm may drive the variable timePerColorChange to zero.
 If that number got small enough, the loop would never terminate.
 Ensuring that we progress by at least deltaTime each frame ensures that the loop will end.

 Alternatively this method could be rewritten to use Time.timeSinceLevelLoaded.
-With that we do not need to sum each itteration but instead can make decisions based off of the current time vs the time the effect began.
+With that we do not need to sum each iteration but instead can make decisions based off of the current time vs the time the effect began.

 <hr></details>
 <details><summary>Why use GetComponentsInChildren instead of a single sprite?</summary>

 Flexibility.
 Some use cases would work with GetComponent or GetComponentInChildren.
-We get all the sprites in this GameObject and its children, and then updatem all so if something is composed of multiple sprites this script just works.
+We get all the sprites in this GameObject and its children, and then update all so if something is composed of multiple sprites this script just works.

 <hr></details>